SharePoint/sp-dev-docs/docs/apis/webhooks/webhooks-reference-implementation.md

 ### SharePoint calls out to your webhook service

-When SharePoint detects a change in a list for which you've created a webhook subscription, you're service endpoint will be called by SharePoint.
+When SharePoint detects a change in a list for which you've created a webhook subscription, your service endpoint will be called by SharePoint.
 When you look at the payload from SharePoint, notice that the following properties are important:

 Property|Description
 --------|-----------
-**subscriptionId**|This is the ID of the webhook subscription.
+**subscriptionId**|The ID of the webhook subscription.
 If you want to update the webhook subscription, for example you prolong the webhook expiration, then you need this ID.
-**resource**|This is the ID of the list for which the change happened.
+**resource**|The ID of the list for which the change happened.
-**siteUrl**|This is the server relative url of the site holding the resource for which the change happened.
+**siteUrl**|The server relative url of the site holding the resource for which the change happened.

 > **Note:** SharePoint only sends a notification that a change happened, but the notification does not include what actually changed.
-Since you get information about the web and list that were changed, this means that you can perfectly use the same service endpoint to handle webhook events from multiple sites and lists.
+Because you get information about the web and list that were changed, this means that you can use the same service endpoint to handle webhook events from multiple sites and lists.

-When your service is called it's important that your service replies with an HTTP 200 message in under 5 seconds.
+When your service is called, it's important that your service replies with an HTTP 200 message in under 5 seconds.
 Later in this article you'll learn more about the response time, but essentially this requires that you **asynchronously** handle the notifications.
 In this reference implementation you'll do this by using Azure Web Jobs and Azure Storage Queues.

 ![SharePoint calls your webhook endpoint](../../../images/webhook-sample-call-webhook.png)

 ### Grab the changes your service needs to act upon

 In the previous step your service endpoint was called but SharePoint only provided information about where the change happened, not what was actually changed.
-To understand what was changed you'll need to use the SharePoint `GetChanges()` API as shown in the following image.
+To understand what was changed, you'll need to use the SharePoint `GetChanges()` API, as shown in the following image.

 ![Async GetChanges](../../../images/webhook-sample-async-getchanges.png)

 You can learn more about the `GetChanges()` implementation in the **ProcessNotification** method in the [ChangeManager](https://github.com/SharePoint/sp-dev-samples/blob/master/Samples/WebHooks/SharePoint.WebHooks.Common/ChangeManager.cs) class of the **SharePoint.WebHooks.Common** project.

-To avoid getting the same change repeatedly it's important that you inform SharePoint from which point you want the changes.
-This is done by passing a **changeToken** which also implies that your service endpoint needs to persist the last used **changeToken** so that it can be used the next time the service endpoint is called.
+To avoid getting the same change repeatedly, it's important that you inform SharePoint from which point you want the changes.
+This is done by passing a **changeToken**, which also implies that your service endpoint needs to persist the last used **changeToken** so that it can be used the next time the service endpoint is called.

 The following are some key things to note about changes: